 Charles Martin is a specialist in music technology, musical AI, and human-computer interaction from Canberra, Australia.
 He creates new technologies that extend and augment creative interactions.
 Charles’ research has examined individual and group interactions with intelligent systems.
-He is an active percussionist and computer musician, described as “a thing of rare beauty” in The West Australian, have been performed throughout Australia, Europe and the USA and presented at international conferences on music technology and percussion.
-He also has than ten years experience teaching percussion from primary to tertiary levels.
+He is an active percussionist and computer musician with works described as “a thing of rare beauty” in The West Australian, that have been performed throughout Australia, Europe and the USA and presented at international conferences on music technology and percussion.
+He has more than ten years experience teaching music and computer science.

 Charles is co-founder of Ensemble Evolution, an international percussion trio that has been featured at the Percussive Arts Society International Convention, Lithuania’s Procesas music laboratory, and Canberra’s You Are Here festival.
 The group have released two albums of their own compositions, Sounds from the Treetops and Solstormen Live.
 Charles also developed interactive soundtracks and media for his cross-artform group Last Man to Die that toured Australia with their performance/installation work in 2010.

 In 2009, Charles completed a Master’s degree in music performance at the ANU School of Music in computer music and percussion.
 He went on to undertake further graduate study from 2010-2012 at Luleå University of Technology’s School of Music and Media in Piteå, Sweden.
 The otherworldly environment of Northern Sweden became a rich source of inspiration for Charles, resulting in Nordlig Vinter, his debut album of works for percussion and computer, which was released in 2013.

 From 2013-2016, Charles was a PhD candidate at the ANU Research School of Computer Science, Charles created iPad apps for music-making and new networked software for mediating and extending ensemble improvisation through machine learning and gesture recognition.
 Charles’ research work was published in ACM CHI, the premier international conference on Human-Computer Interaction, and at NIME (New Interfaces for Musical Interaction).

 More information about Charles’ music and research can be found on his website: www.charlesmartin.com.au